 Each teacher posts a list of basic classroom rules that will enhance the smooth operation of the classroom procedures, promoting learning and respectful interaction among students.
 The chewing of gum on campus will be treated as a privilege that may be withdrawn by either the administration or a teacher for a specific classroom.

 LUNCH PROGRAM

-Parents are encouraged to send a nutritious lunch from home; however, vendors from fast food establishments are available for your convenience.
-Weekly menus are available in Parent Portal.
-The vending machines are available at lunch only to middle and high school students.
-All students may use the machines after school dismisses.
-Microwaves are available to middle and high school students.
+Parents are encouraged to send a nutritious lunch from home; however, vendors from fast food establishments are available for your convenience via our lunch program.